Slashbunny/vim-config/README.md

 Run `:PlugInstall`.
 The installation process only runs when `vim-plug` is downloaded and installed the first time.
 If more plugins are added to the configuration, you must run `:PlugInstall` to install them.

+### Windows-Specific

+Run `scoop update` regularly to pull the latest versions of packages previously installed.